-Motivated by Eq.~(\ref{eq:flux_viscous}), in Fig.~\ref{fig:flux_dissipation}, we plot the normalized energy flux $\bar \Pi (\bar k)$ for the four set of simulations.
-We observe the exponential function $\exp(-\bar{k})$ fits with the numerical data for $k > k_f$, consistent with the model predictions.
-The aforementioned consistency between the numerical results and the model predictions of Sec.~\ref{sec:model_viscous} yield strong credence to the model for the laminar flows.
-We however remark that the numerical results start to deviate from model predictions of Sec.~\ref{sec:model_viscous} for $\mathrm{Re}$ beyond the range of 10--60.
+In Fig.~\ref{fig:flux_dissipation}, we plot the normalized energy flux $\bar \Pi (\bar k)$ for the four simulations.
+We observe that the function $ k \exp(-\bar{k})$ provides a good fit to the numerical $\bar \Pi (\bar k)$, consistent with the model predictions.
+The aforementioned consistency between the numerical results and model predictions yields strong credence to the model.

-We compute the shell-to-shell energy transfers using the numerical data corresponding to the Reynolds number of $49$ and $17.6$.
+We compute the shell-to-shell energy transfers using the numerical data for $\mathrm{Re} = 49$ and $17.6$.
 We divide the Fourier space into $32$ shells, whose centers are at the origin ${\bf k}=(0,0,0)$.
-The inner and outer radii of the shells are $k_{n-1}$ and $k_n$ respectively, where $k_n=\{0, 2, 4, 8, 8 \times 2^{s(n-3)}, ..., 32\}$, with $s=1/27$.
+The inner and outer radii of the shells are $k_{n-1}$ and $k_n$ respectively, where $k_n=\{0, 2, 4, 8, 8 \times 2^{s(n-3)}, ..., 32\}$ with $s=1/27$.
 The forcing wavenumber band $2 \leq k \leq 4$ is inside the 2nd shell.
 In Fig.~\ref{fig:S2S_laminar}(a,b), we exhibit the shell-to-shell energy transfers for $\mathrm{Re}=49$ and $17.6$ respectively.
-We observe that the most dominant energy transfers are from the forcing band to the shells of larger radii, e.g., from shell 2 to shells 3-10 for $\mathrm{Re}=49$, and to the shells 3 to 7 for $\mathrm{Re}=17.6$.
+We observe that the most dominant energy transfers are from the forcing band to the shells of larger radii, e.g., from shell 2 to shells 3-10 for $\mathrm{Re}=49$, and to the shells 3-7 for $\mathrm{Re}=17.6$.
 Thus, the energy transfers for laminar flows are {\em nonlocal}.
-This is because the velocity field in laminar flows appears to be correlated with the forcing field.
+This is because in laminar flows, the velocity field appears to be correlated with the forcing field.
 This issue needs further investigation.